Snapchat/KeyDB-docs/docs/config-file.md

 #
 # However a special priority of 0 marks the replica as not able to perform the
 # role of master, so a replica with priority of 0 will never be selected by
-# Redis Sentinel for promotion.
+# KeyDB Sentinel for promotion.
 #
 # By default the priority is 100.
 replica-priority 100